 Amun-Ra was met with fierce opposition during the reign of king Amenhotep III.
 The king wanted to diminish the authority of Amun’s priests, as they had accumulated too much power and wealth.
-To counter this, king Amenhotep III introduced the worship of Aten, as a competition and rival to Amun-Ra.
-However, the king’s attempts were a miserable failure, and the Egyptians considered both deities to be the same.
+To counter this, king Amenhotep III tried to promote the worship of Aten, as a competition and rival to Amun-Ra.
+However, the king’s attempts attained little success, as the priests of Amun had incredible influence throughout the territory of Egypt.

-The son of Amenhotep III reiterated his father’s attempts by establishing Aten as a monotheistic god.
-For this purpose, he shifted the capital of Egypt, and moved away from Thebes.
-But these changes were short-lived, and when the grandson of Amenhotep III ascended the throne, he re-established Thebes as his capital and permitted the worship of other deities.
-With his death, the cult and worship of Aten completely disappeared.
+The son of Amenhotep III, who ascended the throne as Amenhotep IV but later changed his Amunian name to Akhenaten, reiterated his father’s attempts by establishing Aten as a monotheistic god.
+For this purpose, he shifted the capital of Egypt, founding a new city called Akhetaten, and prohibited the cult of Amun.
+But these changes were short-lived, and when he died, his successor re-established Thebes as his capital and permitted the worship of other deities.
+With his death, the cult and worship of Aten swiftly disappeared.

 Some historians believe that one of Aten’s priest, Moses, left Thebes to establish a new religion and belief system elsewhere.